 Strength

-Modern UX + Slack-first
+Modern UX + Slack-native

 Migration steps

-1. Schedule call with Atlan (4-6 weeks discovery).
+Schedule discovery call with Atlan (4-6 weeks scoping).

-4. Run parallel with Collibra for 60-90 days.
+Run parallel with Collibra for 60-90 days before sunsetting policies.

-5. Cancel Collibra after parity confirmed.
+Cancel Collibra after stakeholder acceptance and audit-trail parity confirmed.

 Strengths

-• +Established mid-market choice
++Established mid-market choice with credible references

 Trade-offs

-• Smaller compliance workflows than Collibra
+−Smaller compliance workflow surface than Collibra

-• Steeper learning curve than modern alternatives
+−Steeper learning curve than modern alternatives

 Standard